 The Java Standard Edition (also referred to as J2SE or Java SE) provides the runtime environment and API technologies for developing and executing basic Java applications, and it serves as the secure foundation for running Java enterprise applications.
 The Java Enterprise Edition (also referred to as J2EE or Java EE Platform) is a set of standards and API technologies for developing and deploying multitier business applications.
 To support Java on microdevices and embedded systems, Java Micro Edition (also referred to as J2ME or Java MW) provides the runtime environment and API technologies for addressing the needs of consumer electronics and devices.
 With its widespread adoption, today Java technology is enabled and executed from smart cards to microdevices, handhelds to desktops, workstations to enterprise servers, mainframes to supercomputers, and so on.

 Security has been an integral part of Java technology from day one.
 Security is also an evolving design goal of Java community process to build and run secure and robust Java-based network applications.
+The Java security architecture provides several definitive ways for extending security capabilities of a Java application to integrate security capabilities such as confidentiality, integrity, access control, trust, and so forth.

 This two-part article explores the inherent security features of a Java platform environment that contribute to the end-to-end security of Java applications.
 Part 1 examines security within the Java Runtime Environment, Java security management tools and Java applet security.
 Part 2 looks at Java WebStart security and the Java Extensible Security Architecture and APIs.